zouharvi/hmm-rust/README.md

 <img src="data_measured/time-1.png" alt="Train only" width="500px">

 Figure 2 also shows that the Rust implementation is more stable (possibly because of the lack of runtime).
 We also see that there seems to be diminishing return in performance after we pass 50k train tokens.
-Python ends at 2.61s and Rust on 0.17s (factor of ~15).
+Python ends at 2.00s and Rust on 0.17s (factor of ~12).

 <img src="data_measured/time-2.png" alt="Train + Compute Eval." width="500px">

 Evaluating the whole data proved to be the most challenging task.
 This is shown in Figure 3.
-While Python ends at 28.23s, for Rust it is 0.35s (factor of ~80).
-Train accuracy is 92.50%, evaluation accuracy 82.15%.
-One would expect the training accuracy to be decreasing because the capacity of the model is getting shared with a larger amount of examples.
-This is however not true in this case because of the smoothing, which is fine-tuned to maximize evaluation accuracy given all the training data.
+While Python ends at 18.81s, for Rust it is 0.29s (factor of ~65).
+Train accuracy is 97.43%, evaluation accuracy 90.96%.
+The training accuracy is decreasing because the capacity of the model is getting shared with a larger amount of examples.

 <img src="data_measured/time-3.png" alt="Train + Compute Eval. + Compute Train" width="500px">